 Cigar Review – Don Diego Fuerte Belicoso by Omar Ortez

-If you’ve read any of my early reviews, you probably know that I’m not a huge fan of mild cigars.
+If you’ve read any of my early reviews, you probably know that I’m not a huge fan of mellow cigars.
 I actually tend to beat that point into the ground pretty hard.
 Lately, though, I’ve been laying off the powerhouses and sticking to medium- or medium-to-full-bodied smokes, but I haven’t smoked a cigar in a few days, so I figured I’d make up for lost time and smoke a strong one: the Don Diego Fuerte Belicoso by Omar Ortez.

 As you may know, Don Diego is not known for making strong cigars.
-Their regular line is on the milder side of mild, and while I haven’t tried the Playboy line, that one’s supposed to be pretty mellow also.
+Their regular line is on the mellower side of mellow, and while I haven’t tried the Playboy line, that one’s supposed to be pretty mellow also.
 That’s exactly why they enlisted the help of Omar Ortez when creating the blend.
 Ortez is known for making some of the strongest smokes in Altadis USA’s lineup, from the Puro Maduro to the Warlock, both of which are fairly intense.

 Anyway, out of the handful of Omar Ortez cigars I’ve had, the Don Diego Fuerte was by far my favorite.
 The construction was amazingly consistent, the wrapper was dark, oily, and flawless, and the draw was nothing short of perfect.
 After clipping the tapered cap, pre-light flavors were spicy and pronounced; right off the bat I got red pepper, sweet cedar, and leather.
 The aroma at the foot was of spicy dried fruit, like a mix of raisins, cinnamon, and cayenne pepper.